greenrobotllc/adnetwork/README.md

 Question: How to access admin panel?
 What is login or password?

 Answer: First, register as a new user.
 Then add the uid of the admin user to the ADMIN_ID variable in your .env.
 Get the uid from the database.
 Then clear the cache: https://tecadmin.net/clear-cache-laravel-5/

+Question: How do I display erorrs in development?
+In your .env file, set APP_DEBUG to true.

+Question: How do I turn off the display of erorrs in production?
+In your .env file, set APP_DEBUG to false.